kelibst/ruby-hang-me/README.md

 # Ruby-hang-me
 A basic hangman game built with Ruby

+## Description
+- User type a letter to guess the hangman word
+- The game ends when you guess wrong 3 times
+- Users can type enter to end the game

+### Usage
 - Forking the project
 - Cloning the project to your local machine
 - `cd` into the project directory